paopre/Spontini/README.md

 ![img](videos/easyCrossStaff.gif)

-The **\easyCrossStaff[...]**, and **\tabularTwoStaves[...]** functions are particularly useful for creating piano scores, or any score for instruments with two staves; they allow you to insert the notes of both staves of the instrument into a table that is automatically formatted during insertion.
+The **\easyCrossStaff[...]**, and **\tabularTwoStavesPoly[...]** functions are particularly useful for creating piano scores, or any score for instruments with two staves; they allow you to insert the notes of both staves of the instrument into a table that is automatically formatted during insertion.

 By pressing **Ctrl-2** keys, followed by **Ctrl-3**, the following object will be inserted in the text editor, which defines the above table: